xiao-yuhan/xiao-yuhan.github.io/_pages/about.md

 # 🏅 Honors and Awards
 ### Projects
 ---
-- *2023* Provicial Project of University Student Innovation and Entrepreneurship(A new EOD robot based on the 3P3R structure)
+- *2023* provincial Project of University Student Innovation and Entrepreneurship(A new EOD robot based on the 3P3R structure)
 - *2022* National Project of University Student Innovation and Entrepreneurship(Vision and UWB heterogeneous sensor fusion indoor intelligent care system)
-- *2021* Provicial Project of University Student Innovation and Entrepreneurship(Research on analysis and optimization methods of underwater wireless power transfer system)
+- *2021* provincial Project of University Student Innovation and Entrepreneurship(Research on analysis and optimization methods of underwater wireless power transfer system)

 ### Awards
 ---